 chkrootkit -V

-Now, let’s proceed to the steps for utilizing and scanning with Chkrootkit.
+Now, let’s move on to using and scanning with Chkrootkit.

 With Chkrootkit installed, it’s time to utilize its features to safeguard your Debian Linux system.
 A primary feature of Chkrootkit is to scan your system for any rootkits.
 Rootkits are malicious software that can give unauthorized access and control over your system.
 In a terminal, use this command to perform a thorough scan: